There’s leftover tuna salad in the fridge and you’re thinking how many days it can sit there before it spoils. How long does tuna salad last?

 Next, if you’re not going to finish the salad in one go, always use a clean spoon.
 Scoop as much as you need, and put the rest in the fridge immediately.
 In other words, avoid letting your fish salad sit at room temperature.

-And if you need any extra helpings, you can always grab that container and add more to your plate (or sandwich).
+And if anyone needs extra helpings, you can always grab that container and add more to your plate (or sandwich).
 Don’t forget about using a clean spoon for that as well.

 Can You Freeze Tuna Salad?